raygun101/MarkupKit/README.md

 The `sectionFooterView` processing instruction assigns a footer view to the current section.
 It corresponds to a call to the `setView:forFooterInSection:` method of `LMTableView`.
 As with header views, footers views are not limited to instances of any particular type; any `UIView` subclass can be used.

-Finally, the `sectionName` processing instruction is used to assign a name to a section.
+Finally, the `sectionName` processing instruction is used to associate a name with a section.
 It corresponds to a call to the `setName:forSection:` method of `LMTableView`.
-This allows sections to be identified by name rather than index, so they can be added or reordered without breaking controller code; for example:
+For example:

     <LMTableView style="groupedTableView">
         <?sectionName firstSection?>